WizzzStark/PyGTFO/README.md

 The dictionary is not complete in this moment, I will be updating it in the following days.

+### Dependencies

+PyGTFO requires the following non-standard Python libraries to be installed:

+	colorama (pip install colorama)

+It can also be installed with the command: pip install -r requirements.txt

 ### Download & Use

 	wget [] --no-check-certificate && chmod 777 suid3num.py